riboviz/riboviz/docs/user/YAL5-codon-pairs_usage.md

 '--minreadlen'.
 Minimum read length, default = 10 '--snapdisp'.
 Reading frame to filter for if `frame = TRUE`, default = 0L
 ```

+NOTE: The `asite_length` argument has a default file that is used for yeast datasets.
+This file can be found here: `riboviz/data/yeast_standard_asite_disp_length.txt`

 ## Examples ##